 Every year thousands of activists from civil society organizations around the world come to New York to take part in the Commission on the Status of Women, the global intergovernmental body exclusively dedicated to the promotion of gender equality and the empowerment of women.
-More than 4,400 came for this 59th session.
-Through short video and print interviews and photographs, a snapshot of their messages and perspectives on this year’s session in: "I came to CSW because..."
+Around 4,100 non-governmental representatives from more than 540 organizations participated in 2016, the highest number ever for one of the Commission’s regular annual meetings.
+Through short video and print interviews and photographs, a snapshot of their messages and perspectives on women and the Sustainable Development Goals.

 Why do the SDGs matter to you?

 “The SDGs matter as a whole to us indigenous women.
 We are still [struggling] with high poverty levels; illiteracy is very high in our land.
 We have [limited] access to water, and many young girls drop out of school due to harmful cultural practices.
 A girl for example who undergoes female genital mutilation and is unable to finish school, she is married off (…) and her economic empowerment is negatively affected.
 The SDGs will help us to develop through the elimination of poverty, and curbing negative cultural practices that are in most cases an obstacle to development.”

 “[The SDGs are important as] we now have the possibility for governments to renew their commitments but also to propose new goals for progress.
 They allow us to measure progress quantitatively and gradually.
 And, in addition to the commitments, is the possibility of defining indicators that allow us to say whether we are effectively moving towards this world we all dream of, with fewer inequalities, better living conditions, so that we can all live in peace, without hunger, without violence—and I think that is one of the possibilities we have given ourselves with this agenda for all to achieve by 2030.”